TanzeelSyed/CC-106395/Phase 3 Parser/readme.md

 	return 0 ;
     }

-    // Initializing array of integers
+    // Initializing
     public int Init(int b){
 	size = b ;
 	number = new int[b] ;

-	number[0] = 4 ;
+	number[0] = 1 ;
-	number[1] = 20  ;
+	number[1] = 19  ;
-	number[2] = 12 ;
+	number[2] = 14 ;
-	number[3] = 16 ;
+	number[3] = 13 ;
-	number[4] = 10 ;
+	number[4] = 6 ;
-	number[5] = 1 ;
+	number[5] = 3 ;
-	number[6] = 6  ;
+	number[6] = 2  ;
-	number[7] = 9  ;
+	number[7] = 4  ;
-	number[8] = 2 ;
+	number[8] = 5 ;
-	number[9] = 5  ;
+	number[9] = 8  ;

 	return 0 ;
     }

 }
 ````
-## Lexical Specifications ##
+## Lexical Specification

-**• Identifier:**

-A series of letters, underscores, and digits that starts with an underscore or a letter and continues with any number of letters, underscores, or digits is referred to as an identifier.
-Only the letters A to Z and a to z are allowed, with case being the most important factor.
-IDENTs aren't the same as keywords.

-**• Operators and Keywords:**
+The following are the lexical specifications found in MiniJava Language:

+##### • White Spaces:
+Space, new line, carriage return, and tabulator are examples of white space.

+##### • Comments:
+A comment is described as the string /* followed by any characters until the terminating /.
+Comments cannot be nested, and any subsequent / inside a comment would be ignored; a comment will always end when the first */ is detected.

+##### • Keywords: and operators:
-The tokens in bold in the grammar classification are keywords or operators.
-The exceptions are Main, String, System, Out, and Println.
-They are identifiers rather than keywords.
+In the grammar classification, all tokens in bold are keywords or operators.
+Main, String, System, Out, and Println are all exceptions.
+They are not keywords, but rather identifiers.

- **• Integral Literals:**
+##### • Integer Literals:

-The numeric integer literal is a digit sequence that begins with any one of the digits 1 through 9 and concludes with any digits from 0 to 9.
-As an integer literal, a single 0 can also be used.
+A numeric integer literal is a digit sequence that starts with any digit from 1 to 9 and ends with any number of digits from 0 to 9.
+A single 0 can be used as an integer literal as well.

-**• White Spaces and Comments:**

- White space includes things like space, new line, carriage return.
-While tabulator and The string /* is followed by any characters before the terminating / in a comment.
-Any subsequent / within a statement will be ignored; a comment will always end when the first */ is identified.

-**Literals/identifiers/operators/Punctuations**
+##### • Identifier:
+An identifier is a string of letters, underscores, and digits that begins with an underscore or a letter and continues with any number of letters, underscores, or digits.
+Only the letters A to Z and a to z are permitted, with case being crucial.
+IDENTs are not keywords.

+# LEXICAL TOKENS

+### Literals/identifiers/operators

+NUMBER =""

+IDENTIFIER = ""

+PLUS ="+"

+MINUS ="-"

+BECOMES = "="

+INTO = "*"

+DIVISION ="/"

+AND ="&&"

+OR ="||"

 GTHAN = ">"